madhums/node-notifier/README.md

 ## Notifier

-A simple node.js module to handle all the application level notifications
+A simple node.js module to handle all the application level notifications (apple push notifications, mails and facebook posts)

 ## Installation